International Trade: Expand Your Business Globally in 2022

 Trade influences all of our lives on a daily basis.
 And with such wide ramifications, there are of course pros and cons to import and export.

-- Import and export, when compared to other ways of entering the global trade market, presents a smaller investment of time and money.
+- Import and export present a smaller investment of time and money.
+This holds especially true when compared to other ways of entering the global trade market.

-- Import and export present huge job opportunities and is the easiest route for any country or company to enter the global trade market.
+- Import and export present huge job opportunities.
+They are the easiest route for any country or company to enter the global trade market.

-- No country can ever be fully self-sufficient, so import and export is vital to the good functioning and prosperity of a country.
+- No country can ever be fully self-sufficient in today’s world.
+Imports and exports are vital to the good functioning and prosperity of a country.

 - Import and export, when contrasted with other paths into global trade, is less risky.